-When I made this Kulfi for friends recently I was going to go the standard top it with pistachios and almonds route.
+When I made this Kulfi with condensed milk recipe for friends recently I was going to go the standard top it with pistachios and almonds route.
 Pretty delicious, but pretty standard.
 Then I started to think back to those fabulous crunch Kulfis I adored at weddings.
-Within minutes I found myself at the stove watching 1/3 cup of sugar melt and caramelize to a dark amber.
-Let the caramel cool on a parchment light sheet, break into chunks and crush with nuts and suddenly you’ve got Magic.
+Within minutes I found myself at the stove watching ⅓ cup of sugar melt and caramelize to a dark amber.
+Let the caramel cool on a parchment light sheet, break into chunks and crush with nuts and suddenly you've got Magic.
 Magic.

 Looking for other Pakistan treats?
 Check these out!

 I hope you try the Kulfi recipe with condensed milk and love it!
 Rate the recipe by clicking the number of stars on the recipe card and do share your recreations with me by tagging me on Instagram @flourandspiceblog